Solid-propellant rocket: Design

 The grain may or may not be bonded to the casing.
 Case-bonded motors are more difficult to design, since the deformation of the case and the grain under flight must be compatible.

 Common modes of failure in solid rocket motors include fracture of the grain, failure of case bonding, and air pockets in the grain.
 All of these produce an instantaneous increase in burn surface area and a corresponding increase in exhaust gas production rate and pressure, which may rupture the casing.

 Another failure mode is casing seal failure.
 Seals are required in casings that have to be opened to load the grain.
 Once a seal fails, hot gas will erode the escape path and result in failure.
 This was the cause of the Space Shuttle Challenger disaster.

 Grain geometry

 Solid rocket fuel deflagrates from the surface of exposed propellant in the combustion chamber.
 In this fashion, the geometry of the propellant inside the rocket motor plays an important role in the overall motor performance.
 As the surface of the propellant burns, the shape evolves (a subject of study in internal ballistics), most often changing the propellant surface area exposed to the combustion gases.
-Since the propellant volume is equal to the cross sectional area $A_s$ times the fuel length, the volumetric propellant consumption rate is the cross section area times the linear burn rate $\dot{b}$, and the instantaneous mass flow rate of combustion gases generated is equal to the volumetric rate times the fuel density $\rho$:
+Since the propellant volume is equal to the cross sectional area A_{s} times the fuel length, the volumetric propellant consumption rate is the cross sectional area times the linear burn rate ḃ, and the instantaneous mass flow rate of combustion gases generated is equal to the volumetric rate times the fuel density ρ: